Llamaware/LlamaToolkit/README.md

 ### Decrypt

+Only `.k9a` files can be decrypted.
 The filenames of all encrypted files must be unchanged.

 Arguments: